cortex-lab/phy/docs/api.md

 **`Worker.run(self)`**

-Run the task.
+Run the task in a background thread.
 Should not be called directly unless you want to bypass the thread pool.

 ---